International First-Year Admissions

 Most international students will pay non-resident tuition and fees.
 Please see the Non-Resident section of the Financial Aid website for information on the cost of attendance.

 International students in the following categories cannot qualify for in-state tuition: F-1, F-2, H-3, H-4 (if the visa holder is the spouse or child of an H-3), J-1, and J-2 (if the J-1 visa holder is a student or trainee), M-1 and M-2.

-If you are an international student and hold a visa type different than one listed above, you may be eligible for in-state tuition after one year of Colorado residence and should contact the office of the Registrar to learn more about how to petition for in-state/resident tuition.
+If you are an international student and hold a visa type different than one listed above, you may be eligible for in-state tuition after one year of Colorado residence and should contact the admissions office to learn more about how to petition for in-state/resident tuition.

 Steps to Apply

 2. PAY THE $50 INTERNATIONAL DOCUMENT PROCESSING FEE*

 3. SUBMIT YOUR HIGH SCHOOL TRANSCRIPT

 4. SUBMIT EVIDENCE OF ENGLISH PROFICIENCY AND ACT AND/OR SAT SCORES

 5. UPLOAD ANY OPTIONAL ADDITIONAL DOCUMENTS TO YOUR APPLICANT PORTAL